Strengthening policy to protect and restore freshwater life

 35 years of fighting for small waterbodies

-Making up the majority of the water environment and its most biodiverse part, they are a critically important but undervalued part of the freshwater network.
-Together, they support more biodiversity than large waterbodies and are easier to create and restore.
-This represents an opportunity for us to provide habitats for wildlife as we adapt to climate change.
+Making up the majority of the water environment and its most biodiverse part, small waters are a critically important but undervalued part of the freshwater network.
+Small waters are also easier to create and restore than large waterbodies, presenting an opportunity for us to rapidly boost freshwater biodiversity, and make freshwater ecosystems more resilient to growing threats such as climate change.

-Because we are known for our expertise and practical experience in pond creation and other small waterbodies, including fens and wetlands, policymakers often look to us to provide the evidence needed for their protection.
+Because we are known for our expertise and practical experience in the conservation of ponds and other small waterbodies and wetlands, policymakers often look to us to provide the evidence needed for their protection.

 We’re also known for speaking out for small waters, nationally and internationally.